hernandito/NBZGet-UI-MOD/README.md

  3. Copy the corresponding folder contents to your Userscripts Folder
  4. In the Userscript folder, edit the "script" file and enter the name of your NZBGet folder where shown.

- There is a bug or two in the end result... let's see if you can spot it.
+ There is a *minor* bug or two in the end result... let's see if you can spot it.
 If you do, and can help resolve it, you win a prize.

  If the UI gets broken in any future release, or if you want to un-install the mods, just do a Forced Update to your NZBGet Docker.